Romania 13 min

 Accounting requirements for independent contractors in Romania

-As a sole proprietor, you do not need to publish financial statements or accounts.
-However, you must still keep organized, accurate records of all your income and expenditure (including client invoices, purchase orders, bank statements, and receipts).
-This will also help you correctly file your taxes, give you a stronger picture of your financial situation, and generally make life easier if you are audited by the tax authorities.
+However, you must keep organized, accurate records of all your income and expenditures, including client invoices, purchase orders, bank statements, and receipts.
+This helps you correctly file your taxes, gives you a stronger picture of your financial situation, and generally makes life easier if the tax authorities audit you.

 The dangers of contractor misclassification in Romania

-If your working relationship changes over time and you become more integrated into a client’s company, you can ask to be converted into an employee.
+If your working relationship changes over time and you become more integrated into a client’s company, you might want to consider asking your client whether you should be converted into an employee.

 How do I ask the company I’m working with to convert me to an employee in Romania?

-You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
-Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Romanian law.
+You can even suggest using a third-party solution, such as Remote, to ease the transition.
+Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) aligning with Romanian law.

 4 ways Remote makes life easier for contractors and their clients